 The project itself does not alter the net mercury discharge to the environment.
 Although, inundation of previously dry soils that may contain mercury, and/or the change in hydrology and hydraulics that the project entails, may alter how much mercury or methylmercury is present as a source within the reservoir or to downstream waterways, and the timing of these discharges.

-Water that would enter Sites Reservoir from the Sacramento River at Red Bluff and Hamilton City has geometric mean total mercury concentrations of 1.2 and 1.8 ng/L, respectively, and the 75th percentile concentrations are 1.6 and 2.5 ng/L (Table 6F-4).
-Mean methylmercury concentrations in the Sacramento River are 0.037 ng/L and 0.061 ng/L at Red Bluff and Hamilton City, respectively, and the 75th percentile concentrations are 0.053 and 0.078 ng/L (Table 6F-6).
-The primary source of diversion to the Sites Reservoir would be from the Sacramento River at Red Bluff with up to 2,100 cfs, plus losses.
-Diversions from the Sacramento
+Water entering Sites Reservoir from the Sacramento River at Red Bluff and Hamilton City has mean total mercury concentrations of 1.3 and 2.2 ng/L, respectively, and the 75th percentile concentrations are 1.6 and 2.6 ng/L (Table 6F-4).
+Mean methylmercury concentrations in the Sacramento River are 0.042 ng/L and 0.061 ng/L at Red Bluff and Hamilton City, respectively, and the 75th percentile concentrations are 0.058 and 0.078 ng/L (Table 6F-6).
+Approximately two thirds of water diverted to Sites will be from near Hamilton City, while the other third will be from near Red Bluff.
+Thus, reasonable estimates of the concentrations expected to enter Sites Reservoir are from 1.6 to 1.9 ng/L total mercury and from 0.05 to 0.06 ng/L methylmercury.